DmitryKatson/bc-code-interpreter/README.md

 ## Overview

 This project provides a natural language data analysis solution for Microsoft Dynamics 365 Business Central.
-It enables users to ask business questions in plain language and receive insightful answers, powered by Azure OpenAI and Azure Functions.
+It enables users to ask business questions in plain language and receive insightful answers with visualizations, powered by Azure OpenAI and Azure Functions.

 The system works by:
 1. Taking natural language questions from users